ooni/spec/backends/bk-005-ooni-run-v2.md

     // (optional) `map` settings which are sent to probe_services for retrieving the inputs vector
     // It's possible to reference user configured settings by using accessing the
     // $settings special variable.
-    // In particular the content of the test_settings will be sent to the /api/v1/check-in call nested
+    // In particular the content of the backend_options will be sent to the /api/v1/check-in call nested
     // under the relative test_name.
-    "test_settings": {
+    "backend_options": {
       "category_codes": "$settings.category_codes"
     },

     // (optional) `bool` indicates if this test should be run as part of autoruns.
 Defaults to true.
     "is_background_run_enabled": true,

     // (optional) `bool` indicates if this test should be run as part of manual runs.
 Defaults to true.
     "is_manual_run_enabled": true,

     "test_name": "web_connectivity"
   }, {
     "test_name": "openvpn",
-    "test_settings": {
+    "backend_options": {
        "provider": "riseupvpn"
     },
   }]
 }
 ```

+In particular values starting with the `$settings` prefix should be mapped
+based on user-configured preferences in the app.

+Currently the following `$settings` are defined:

+* `$settings.category_codes` should be replaced with the list of category codes
+  the user has enabled (ex. `["HUMR", "NEWS"]`.

 Based on the above specification it would be possible to re-implement the cards for the OONI Probe
 dashboard as follows.